DataDog/hiring-engineers/answers.md

 ### Launching Agent in Docker Container

 The Datadog-agent can also be added to existing docker deployments.
 Reasons for using a docker container apposed to directly installing the agent are speed, compatibility and easy of deploy.
+You can view this docker datadog-agent's dashboard [here](https://app.datadoghq.com/screen/integration/docker?tpl_var_scope=host%3Agateway).

 At times it is much faster to pull a docker image that is set up to meet the monitoring requirements to a specific host or set of hosts you wish to monitor.
 Introducing a Datadog-agent container to a swarm configuration will make deploying and monitoring your docker stack a simple push button solution.